kestra-io/docs/content/blogs/2023-10-09-kestra-surrealdb.md

       password: root
 ```

 Long story short, we're running a simple `SELECT` statement and storing all of the records in a file (`fetchType: STORE`).
-The `taskDefaults` section provides a default set of reusable values for the SurrealDB plugin, which are the database connection parameters.
+The `pluginDefaults` section provides a default set of reusable values for the SurrealDB plugin, which are the database connection parameters.

 Note how we're using host: `host.docker.internal` instead of the local database address.
 That's because we're running Kestra in a Docker container, and this is a workaround to allow it access to your computer's local host: